scribe-security/docs/docs/CLI/valint/README.md

 geometry: margin=2cm
 ---

-# Valint - Validate integrity of your supply chain
+# Valint - Valint: Validate Supply Chain Integrity
 Valint is a powerful tool that validates the integrity of your **supply chain**, providing organizations with a way to enforce `policies` using the Scribe Service, CI, or admission controller.
 It also provides a mechanism for compliance and transparency, both within the organization and with external parties.